Who We Are

 NDBN’s Mission

-Through awareness, assistance, and community, the National Diaper Bank Network (NDBN) is dedicated to helping individuals, children and families access the basic necessities they require to thrive and reach their full potential.
+Through awareness, assistance, and community, the National Diaper Bank Network (NDBN) We work to end poverty in the U.S. by ensuring all children, families, and individuals can access the material basic needs that all people require to thrive.
 Our strategic priorities include:

 • Ending diaper need, period poverty, and the lack of access to other material basic necessities in the U.S., and maintaining and expanding NDBN’s position as the recognized authority on issues and solutions related to the lack of material basic necessities.